toptal/chewy/README.md

 And add the configuration file `chewy.yml`.

-You can create `chewy.yml` manually or run `rails g chewy:install` to generate it.
+You can create `chewy.yml` manually or run `rails g chewy:install` to generate it:

 ```yaml
 # config/chewy.yml